adarshaacharya/portfolio-v2/content/posts/00-auto-generate-social-card/index.md

 });
 ```

-It will return the URL of website-card for the website pages.
+It will return the URL of website-card from cloudinary for the website pages.

-You can modify and add the above properties by checking the [options in the docs](https://github.com/jlengstorf/get-share-image#options) , I've added a bit more in my site[check source code here](https://github.com/adarshaacharya/adarshaacharya.com.np/blob/c229d6341ae76d0c49b5cd6e969640aee44e799c/src/components/Seo/Seo.js#L15).
+You can modify and add the above properties by checking the [options in the docs](https://github.com/jlengstorf/get-share-image#options) , I've added a bit more in my site [check source code here](https://github.com/adarshaacharya/adarshaacharya.com.np/blob/c229d6341ae76d0c49b5cd6e969640aee44e799c/src/components/Seo/Seo.js#L15).

 ## Social Card for Blog Post